industrial-edge/qr-code-scanner/docs/Installation.md

 ### Upload Scanner App using the Industrial Edge App Publisher

+- Click on "Create Project" in the App Project region (you will be redirected to the IEM)
-- Create a new application using the Industrial Publisher
+- Create a new project with "Create Project" in the top right corner or use an existing project
-- Add a app new version
+- Create an application
+- Go back to the Industrial Edge Publisher, refresh the app projects, select the application and add a new app version
 - Import the [docker-compose](../docker-compose.yml) file using the **Import YAML** button
 - The warning `Build (services >> scanner-service) is not supported` can be ignored
 - **Start Upload** to transfer the app to Industrial Edge Management